nasa/Common-Metadata-Repository/schemas/resources/schemas/serviceentry/v1.0.0/search.md

 #### <a name="sorting-serviceentry-results"></a> Sorting Service Entry Results

-By default, service entry results are sorted by name, then provider-id.
+By default, Service Entry results are sorted by name, then provider-id.

 One or more sort keys can be specified using the sort_key[] parameter.
 The order used impacts searching.
 Fields can be prepended with a - to sort in descending order.
 Ascending order is the default but + (Note: + must be URL encoded as %2B) can be used to explicitly request ascending.

-###### Valid Serviceentry Sort Keys
+###### Valid Service Entry Sort Keys
   * `name`
   * `provider`
   * `revision_date`